Detective Degree Holder Entry Programme (DHEP)

 You will also be required to sit the National Investigators’ Examination; a multiple choice exam which is designed to ensure individuals have the right knowledge, understanding and application of relevant law and procedure to perform effectively as a detective.

-So you want to join us as a fast-track detective.
+So you want to join us as a Detective.

 The application process consists of several stages and it’s important to note that because of this, the average time from application to appointment is between 8–10 months.